artefactory/redis-team-THM/blog/content/using_redis.md

 It can be useful for the Pub/Sub patterns when Internet users have their browsers open, and data is sent automatically without them to refresh the page.

-Because of its single threaded nature, it has no lock, and can respond the load of many requests.
+Because of its single threaded nature, it has no lock, and can respond to the load of many requests.

 ## Use cases

 - Show the most recent items in your application
-- Leaderboards that update in realtime
+- Leaderboards that update in real-time
 - Show votes and dates for posts
 - Expiration dates for shopping carts
-- Real time analysis of online activity
+- Real-time analysis of online activity
 - Job queues

-With high speed data where you're trying to keep your website responding for things that your database wasn't initially designed for.
+With high-speed data, where you're trying to keep your website responding for things that your database wasn't initially designed for.

 ## References